cirosantilli/linux-cheat/index.md

 so that you can use your OS from the USB just as if it were an small and fast HD.

-If however you are already on Linux, you will probably have to destroy all USB information, because the ISO image has to be the very first thing on your usb, therfore erasing essential filesystem structures such as the main boot record partition table.
+If however you are already on Linux, you will probably have to destroy all USB information, because the ISO image has to be the very first thing on your USB, therefore erasing essential filesystem structures such as the main boot record partition table of the USB.

-Of course, you can always recreate a filesystem in your USB and use it as a storage device once you are done with the USB.
+Of course, you can always recreate a filesystem in your USB and use it as a storage device once you are done with it.

 To install images on a USB you can do:

-    dd bs=4M if=/path/to/iso.iso of=/dev/sdX
+    sudo dd bs=4M if=/path/to/iso.iso of=/dev/sdX

 Where `/dev/sdX` is the mount point of the USB.

 This will erase all data on the USB!

-- `/dev/sdX` is the block device for the USB, and it can be found with:
+`/dev/sdX` is the block device for the USB, and it can be found with:

     sudo lsblk -f

-    The usb must not be mounted (`lsblk` shows no mountpoint).
+The USB must not be mounted (`lsblk` shows no mountpoint).

 *Don't* write to the first partition `/dev/sdX1`, since what we want is to write to the start of the device, not to the start of its first partition!

 ###bootloader problems